IntersectMBO/plutus/doc/tutorials/plutus-tx.rst

 The Plutus Tx compiler compiles Haskell *expressions* (not values!), so naturally it takes a quote (representing an expression) as an argument.
 The result is a new quote, this time for a Haskell program that represents the *compiled* program.
-In Haskell, the type of :hsobj:`Language.PlutusTx.TH.compile` is ``TExpQ a → TExpQ (CompiledCode a)``.
+In Haskell, the type of :hsobj:`PlutusTx.TH.compile` is ``TExpQ a → TExpQ (CompiledCode a)``.
 This is just what we already said: